slinkity/slinkity/www/src/docs/component-pages-layouts.md

   hydrate: {
     mode: 'eager',
     // the result of this function
-    // will be based to your component as props
+    // will be passed to your component as props
     props: (eleventyData) => ({
       contributors: eleventyData.contributors,
     })